intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 community.

-# The Long Term Consequences of Liberal Acceptance {#time}
+# The Protocol Decay Hypothesis {#time}

-There a several reasons why situations where Postel's principle applies might arise:

-* Divergent implementations of a specification often arise when the specification fails to cover a particular case properly.
-This can be a lack of specification, or a conflict in specification requirements.

-* Aside from specification shortcomings, similar problems emerge when the protocol enjoys use outside of its original intended context, or when the protocol is extended to support new scenarios.

-* Finally, if implementation flaws in protocols are not detected and fixed quickly, they can remain as a source of implementation variation.
+Divergent implementations of a specification emerge over time.
+When variations occur in the interpretation or expression of semantic components, implementations cease to be perfectly interoperable.

+Implementation bugs are often identified as the cause of variation, though it is often a combination of factors.
+Application of a protocol to new and unanticipated uses, and ambiguities or errors in the specification are often confounding factors.

-Situations where two peers disagree about the exact interpretation of a specification are common, and should be expected over the lifetime of a protocol.
+Of course, situations where two peers disagree are common, and should be expected over the lifetime of a protocol.
+Even with the best intentions, the pressure to interoperate can be significant.
+No implementation can hope to avoid having to trade correctness for interoperability indefinitely.

-An implementation that reacts to variations in the manner advised by Postel's principle is expected to be tolerant.
-This sets up a feedback cycle of negative
+An implementation that reacts to variations in the manner advised by Postel sets up a feedback cycle:
-consequences:

 * Over time, implementations progressively add new code to constrain how data is transmitted, or to permit variations what is received.

-* Errors in implementations can thereby be masked.
-Subsequently, these errors can become entrenched, forcing other implementations to be tolerant of those errors.
+* Errors in implementations, or confusion about semantics can thereby be masked.

+* As a result, errors can become entrenched, forcing other implementations to be tolerant of those errors.
-For instance, a number of bugs (or quirks) in both specifications and implementations of the JSON format [RFC7159] mean that certain encodings can cause problems.
-A safe subset of JSON has been defined that identifies constructs that can be avoided to maximize interoperability [I-D.ietf-json-i-json].

-# Creating Barriers to Implementation

-Once divergent implementations exist, interoperation with those implementations can take precedence over correcting the underlying flaws that produced the divergence.
-This is both a natural consequence of applying Postel's principle, and a natural reluctance to avoid fatal error conditions.
+An entrenched flaw can become a de facto standard.
+Any implementation of the protocol is required to replicate the aberrant behavior, or it is not interoperable.
+This is both a consequence of applying Postel's advice, and a product of a natural reluctance to avoid fatal error conditions.
+This is colloquially referred to as being "bug for bug compatible".

+It is debatable as to whether such a process can be completely avoided, but Postel's maxim encourages a reaction that compounds this issue.

+# The Long Term Costs

 Once deviations become entrenched, there is little that can be done to rectify the situation.

-Protocol maintenance can help by carefully documenting the various forms of divergence and recommending limits on what is acceptable.
-This process can be tedious and time-consuming.
-For instance, a revision to HTTP/1.1 [RFC7230] with an aim toward capturing widespread variations in implementations took considerable effort over more than 6 years.
-However, this sort of effort can be crucial in supporting the interoperability of both existing and new protocol implementations.

-For widely used protocols, the current scale of the Internet makes large scale interoperability testing infeasible for all a privileged few.
+For widely used protocols, the massive scale of the Internet makes large scale interoperability testing infeasible for all a privileged few.
 Without good maintenance, new implementations can be restricted to niche uses, where the prolems arising from interoperability issues can be more closely managed.